s3cur3/modern-law-firm/docs/modern-law-firm-documentation.md

 Here's what's been added to the theme through updates:

+### Version 1.36
+Fixes for styling other sidebars.

+### Version 1.35
+You can now select *any* sidebar for a page, rather than just the ones created by the theme.

 ### Version 1.34
 Lots of bug fixes, plus the ability to turn off the copyright and credit text in the footer.